 [location]" guest post"

-After using the above queries, you will undoubtedly find local relevant websites that are seeking writers.
+After using the above queries, you will undoubtedly find relevant local websites seeking writers.

-Now that you have set up your Google My Business account and you have built a plethora of citations, make sure you keep well-documented notes on all of your work.
+Now that you have set up your Google Business Profile account and built many citations ensure you keep well-documented notes on all of your work.

-Things may change like a new number, new location, or hotel name in the hotel business.
-In which case, you will need to update all of your citations.
+Things like a new number, location, or hotel name in the hotel business may change.
+In this case, you will need to update all of your citations.

-You will also need to ensure that you keep your GMB account active by doing the following items:
+You will also need to ensure that you keep your GBP account active by doing the following items:

-We have covered a lot here, and I hope you now understand how to use these local SEO techniques.
-These practices will not only drive traffic to your website but also increase your hotel's revenue.
+We have covered a lot here, and I hope you now understand how to use these local SEO tips for hotels.
+These practices will drive traffic to your website and increase your hotel's revenue.